(2015 – 2022)

 Improving the quality of education for children in Mozambique is what BETTER (Better Education through Teacher Training and Empowerment for Results) is all about.

 Mozambique is a Portuguese-speaking country located on the eastern coast of Africa.
-Recent successes in Mozambique’s education sector include a dramatic increase in children attending school, with primary school enrolment going from 3.6 million students in 2004 to 5.3 million in 2011 (Government of Mozambique 2012).
+Recent successes in Mozambique’s education sector include a dramatic increase in children attending school, with primary school enrolment going from 3.6 million students in 2004 to 6.1 million in 2018.

 Yet despite having more children attending school, their academic performance is poor.
 A 2011 study found that most students in grade 6 have not developed basic literacy and numeracy skills.
 Without an understanding of Portuguese, the language of instruction, they struggle to comprehend the content of the curriculum (SACMEQ 2011).
 A stronger focus on language and literacy is needed to improve students’ ability to succeed.